libigl/libigl/tutorial/tutorial.md

 ![Example [610](610_CSGTree/main.cpp) computes  complex CSG Tree operation on 5 input meshes.](images/cube-sphere-cylinders-csg.gif)

+# Miscellaneous [chapter7:miscellaneous]

+Libigl contains a _wide_ variety of geometry processing tools and functions for dealing with meshes and the linear algebra related to them: far too many to discuss in this introductory tutorial.
+We've pulled out a couple of the interesting functions in this chapter to highlight.

 ## [Mesh Statistics](#meshstatistics) [meshstatistics]

 Libigl contains various mesh statistics, including face angles, face areas and